Single Cell Analyses

 Hana El-Samad, Altos Laboratory

 Keisuke Goda, University of Tokyo

 Michael McConnell, Lieber Institute for Brain Development

 Vanessa D Jonsson, University of California, Santa Cruz

 Nikolai Slavov, Northeastern University & Parallel Squared Technology Institute

 Please bring this notice to the attention of any of your colleagues who may be interested in participating in the meeting.

 We are eager to have as many young people as possible attend since they are likely to benefit most from this meeting.
-We have applied for funds from government and industry to partially support graduate students and postdocs.
-Please apply in writing via email to Catie Carr and state your financial needs; preference will be given to those who submit abstracts.
+We have applied for funds from the government and industry to partially support graduate students and postdocs.
+Please apply in writing via email to Kelley McGrath and state your financial needs; preference will be given to those who submit abstracts.

 The designated hashtag for this meeting is #cshlsca.
 Note that you must obtain permission from an individual presenter before live-tweeting or discussing his/her talk, poster, or research results on social media.
 Click the Policies tab above to see our full Confidentiality & Reporting Policy.